storacha/specs/w3-account.md

 > We may implement the [UCAN mailto][] specification in the future.

 To address this limitation, the service MUST provide the `ucan/issue` capability that an agent MAY invoke to get an authorization to act on behalf of the account.

-### Example
+### `ucan/issue`

+Issued from agent to service to assert that the issuer wants to sign invocations on behalf of the account identified in the `att[0].nb.as`.

-> an authorization request to represent `alice@web.mail` with `did:key:zAgent` agent from `web3.storage`_
+> Example: An authorization request to represent `alice@web.mail` with `did:key:zAgent` agent from `web3.storage`

 ```ts
 {